dkeler/helm3/README.md

-# Packaging Applications with Helm for Kubernetes course  @ Pluralsight
+# Packaging Applications with Helm for Kubernetes course
 Ressources for "Packaging Applications with Helm for Kubernetes" (Helm version 3)